digital-analysis-co/digital-analysis-co/docs/blog/posts/consent_mode_&_google_analytics_attribution.md

 Setting up [Advanced Consent Mode](https://support.google.com/google-ads/answer/10000067) allows Google tags to fire before consent acceptance using cookieless pings.
 Using these pings alongside Google Machine Learning modeling lets GA get a closer-to-complete view of all web traffic than otherwise.

 The [url_passthrough](https://developers.google.com/tag-platform/security/guides/consent?consentmode=advanced#passthroughs) utility is used to preserve UTM, gclid or other campaign query parameters that would otherwise be stored in cookies.
-With `url_passthrough`, these URL parameters follow the user around from page to page untill cookie acceptance, at which point a session is initiated with the passed through parameters on consent update.
+With `url_passthrough`, these URL parameters follow the user around from page to page until cookie acceptance, at which point a session is initiated with the passed through parameters on consent update.

 In both cases you should still update consent state on acceptance to facilitate GA modeling quality, and to future-proof your setup.